CWisda/BaseballStats/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+This project runs with a json server file.
+In order to have the project load the data from mydata.json you need to have a seperate terminal open running on another port(http://localhost:3001/).
+To get this server running cd into the directory and run the command "json-server --watch './path/to/mydata.json --port 3001' Once you have the server running then you can run the application serperatly and should see the data load.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\